mongodb/flask-pymongo/docs/index.rst

 Compatibility
 -------------

-Flask-PyMongo depends on recent versions of Flask, PyMongo, where "recent" is defined to mean "was released in the last 3 years".
+Flask-PyMongo depends on recent versions of Flask and PyMongo, where "recent" is defined to mean "was released in the last 3 years".
 Flask-PyMongo *may* work with older versions, but compatibility fixes for older versions will not be accepted, and future changes may break compatibility in older